Skip to content

 Error Cause Solution

-error: no Pulumi.yaml Wrong directory cd infra/
+error: no Pulumi.yaml Wrong directory cd infra/foundation/ (or compute/edge)

 error: stack 'dev' not found Stack not initialized pulumi stack init dev